 Even though Labor day has come and gone, you can still grill.
 We do it most weekends here in NC, all year long.
 These Margarita steaks will be perfect for the barbeque.

 Cook up these Margarita steaks for your next BBQ.

 My husband is the grill master at our house, but he counts on me to come up with something to season or marinate the meat before he puts it on the grill.

-The recipe calls for steaks marinated in tequila, cilantro, jalapeño chili peppers and lime for a great Mexican inspired kick.
+The recipe calls for steaks marinated in tequila, jalapeño chili peppers and lime for a great Mexican inspired kick.
 Sugar adds just a touch of sweetness to complete the seasonings.